CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 The publishing of a single broadcast with a null string for a textual message locks that feed, and prevents it both from being the source of any further broadcasts and from being the subject of any new bets.
-(If a feed is locked while there are open bets or unsettled contracts that refer to it, then those bets and contracts will expire harmlessly.)
+(If a feed is locked while there are open bets or unsettled bet matches that refer to it, then those bets and bet matches will expire harmlessly.)

 Bet